 Feroz Khan, the man who gave Bollywood a taste of Spaghetti Westerns, is synonymous with stylish cinema.
-As the poncho-clad gun-wielder in Khhotte Sikkay, or the righteous cop in Jaanbaaz, or the loud gangsta RDX act in shoot at sight: Feroz Khan during the filming of Yalgaar Welcome his last film the Pathan was all class.
-Interestingly, having won the Filmfare Best Debut Award (Didi, 1960), Khan was never known for great acting skill.
+As the poncho-clad gun-wielder in Khhotte Sikkay, or the righteous cop in Jaanbaaz, or the loud gangsta RDX in Welcome, the Pathan was all class.
+Interestingly, having won the Filmfare Best Debut Award (Didi, 1960), in which he played the second lead.

 In pic: Feroz Khan in his trademark cowboy swagger.
 His style and persona earned him the title of 'Clint Eastwood of the East'

 At 20, Feroz Khan made his first screen appearance in the Sunil Dutt starrer Didi (1959).
-His very first scene proved prophetic Lalita Pawar sagely tells him, "Kamyabi na-kamyabi, tumhare bas ki baat nahee.
-Tum apne maqsad ke saath sachhe raho."
+His very first scene proved prophetic as Lalita Pawar sagely told him, "Kamyabi na-kamyabi, tumhare bas ki baat nahee.
+Tum apne maqsad ke saath sachhe raho.
+(Success or failure is not in your hands.
+Keep true to your work.)"
 Feroz did just that; he had to struggle for the next decade-and-a-half before making it big.

-In pic: With wife Sundari and children Fardeen and Laila
+In pic: Feroz Khan with wife Sundari and children Fardeen and Laila

 Actress Zaheeda, Nargis' niece, knew Feroz Khan much before he became a marquee name.
 She told mid-day in a 2009 interview to Dinesh Raheja, "Feroz was my neighbour at Marine Drive he lived in a guest house.
 A very handsome youngster, he would wear red polo-neck shirts and swagger; making girls swoon over him.
 He was always a colourful person and had an Anglo-Indian girlfriend in those days.
 My father, Akhtar Hussain, was producing Raat Aur Din and cast him in a flamboyant second role opposite Nargisji.
 It was a big honour for him."